CurveDocs/curve-docs/docs/crvUSD/amm.md

 ### `bands_y` (check this)
 !!! description "`AMM.bands_y(arg0: uint256) -> uint256:`"

     Getter for the amount of y (= coin, which is put up as collateral) deposited in band n (`uint256`).
-Y represents the token which is put up as collateral, meaning that all bands above the active one will be fully in token y as they have not been soft-liquidated yet.
-The currently active band is the only band which includes coin x and coin y (thats the band which is in soft liquidation atm).
+Y represents the token that is put up as collateral, meaning that all bands above the active one will be fully in token y as they have not been soft-liquidated yet.
+The currently active band is the only band that includes coin x and coin y (that's the band that is in soft liquidation atm).

     Returns: amount (`uint256`) of coin y deposited in band n.